 3D printing produces parts layer by layer.
 As opposed to subtractive manufacturing methods, like CNC machining, additive manufacturing places filament only where it is needed.
 Less wasted material means fewer transportation and waste disposal costs, while also being more environmentally friendly.

 In the past, outsourcing to overseas factories worked because labor rates were cheap.
 3D printing reduces dependence on this variable.
 In fact, one person can operate a small spare parts production facility right inside your warehouse.
-This is thanks to increased printer uptime and reliability, with network-enabled machines controlled via intuitive printer management software, like Cura Connect.
+This is thanks to increased printer uptime and reliability, with network-enabled machines controlled via intuitive printer management software, like Ultimaker Digital Factory.

 3. Make your entire value chain more agile